 - A lump in the neck.

 - If the cancer spreads to other parts of the body, various other symptoms can develop.

 All of these symptoms can be due to other conditions, so tests are needed to confirm the diagnosis.

 Note: any ulcer in the mouth that does not heal after three weeks should be checked by your dentist or doctor.

 To confirm the diagnosis

 It is likely that you will need a biopsy.
-A biopsy is when a small sample of tissue is removed from a part of the body.
+A biopsy is a procedure involving a small sample of tissue being removed from a part of the body.
 The sample is then looked at under the microscope to look for abnormal cells.
 Results of a biopsy can take two weeks.

 Assessing the extent and spread (staging)